I am fully aware that some people are not winter fans. but I certainly am.

-Besides it being very fashionable , this is a super efficient way to get warm -(something to do with air being caught between the layers )- and -if temperatures change -you can accommodate yourself by taking off or adding layers as you wish.
+Besides it is very fashionable, this is a super-efficient way to get warm -(something to do with air being caught between the layers )- and -if temperatures change -you can accommodate yourself by taking off or adding layers as you wish.

 #4: keep your feet warm!

 This is something I used to always hear from my mother- “keep your feet warm and your whole body will be warm!”- and I must say she was right. about this anyway…

 Plus there are such cute socks around- why let your feet freeze?